+\begin{rem} Theorem H of \cite{KRII} is stated and proved for the $n$-th Heisenberg group, $1 \leq n < \infty$.
+The reader may like to consult also Theorem 6 of \cite{KRI} which is for $\mH = \mH^1$ only.
+The downside (for us) of this latter theorem is that it assumes the vector field is $C^2$-smooth (and so the flow mappings are $C^2$-smooth also).
+This is not true of the vector fields we construct in Section \ref{sec:ap}. \end{rem}

-is a $K$-quasiconformal homeomorphism, where $ K $ satisfies $ K + K^{-1} \leq 2 e^{cs} $. \end{thm} As mentioned in the introduction to this section, we intend to adapt this theorem, identifying suitable means of removing the assumption of compact support.
-First we have a smaller, but still important, improvement to make.
-The proof of Theorem \ref{thm:kr} makes use of the square, or Frobenius, norm on $ D_H f_s $, which leads to the form of the bound on $ K $.
+We intend to adapt Theorem \ref{thm:kr} by identifying suitable means of removing the assumption of compact support.
+First we have a smaller (but still important) improvement to make.
+The proof of Theorem \ref{thm:kr} makes use of the square (or Frobenius) norm on $ D_H f_s $, which leads to the form of the bound on $ K $.
 Unfortunately, this bound is not suitable for our later arguments as the factor $2$ accumulates problematically on taking repeated compositions.
-We first, therefore, rework part of the proof in the smooth case, using the operator norm in place of the square norm.
-We need only the smooth case, as it is this that feeds into the proof of Theorem \ref{thm:kr} in an approximation argument.
-We thank Jeremy Tyson for improving the proof of the following lemma. \begin{lem} Suppose $ \phi \in C_{0}^{\infty} $, and $ \sqrt{2} \| ZZ\phi \|_{\infty} \leq c $ for some $ 0 \leq c < \infty $.
-Then $ v_{\phi} $ generates a smooth flow of homeomorphisms, and each time-$ s $ flow mapping, $ 0 \leq s < \infty $, is $ K $-quasiconformal, with $ K \leq e^{ c s } $. \end{lem} \begin{proof} That $ \phi \in C_{0}^{\infty} $ is already enough for existence and uniqueness of solutions to the flow equation for $ v_{\phi} $, and the time-$ s $ flow mappings are well defined $ C^{\infty} $-smooth homeomorphisms of $ \mH $.
+This can be avoided if we rework part of the proof in the smooth case, using the operator norm in place of the square norm.
+We need only the smooth case since it is this that feeds into the proof of Theorem \ref{thm:kr} in an approximation argument.
+We thank Jeremy Tyson for improving the proof of the following lemma. \begin{lem} Suppose $ \phi \in C_{0}^{\infty} $ and $ \sqrt{2} \| ZZ\phi \|_{\infty} \leq c $ for some $ 0 \leq c < \infty $.
+Then $ v_{\phi} $ generates a smooth flow of homeomorphisms and each time-$ s $ flow mapping, $ 0 \leq s < \infty $, is $ K $-quasiconformal with $ K \leq e^{ c s } $. \end{lem} \begin{proof} Taking $ \phi \in C_{0}^{\infty} $ is already enough for existence and uniqueness of solutions to the flow equation for $ v_{\phi} $.
+The time-$ s $ flow mappings will be well-defined $ C^{\infty} $-smooth homeomorphisms of $ \mH $.

-$ ZZ \phi $ should be considered the Heisenberg equivalent of what, in the Euclidean case, is sometimes called the Ahlfors conformal strain of the vector field.
-Actually, in this proof, we work with an even more direct analog.
-Let $M\in M_2(\mR)$.
-The symmetric, trace-free part of $ M $,
+In the present context, $ ZZ \phi $ should be considered the Heisenberg equivalent of what in the Euclidean case is sometimes called the Ahlfors conformal strain of the vector field.
+For $M\in M_2(\mR)$, let